Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What doesn’t travel insurance cover?

-If you get too drunk and can’t handle yourself, act recklessly or irresponsibly or intentionally break local laws, your insurance company could deny your claim.
+If you drink too much and can’t handle yourself, act recklessly or irresponsibly or intentionally break local laws, your insurance company could deny your claim.
 Other common exclusions include traveling to a country that the US Department of State has issued an advisory against or leaving your belongings unattended in a public place.

 - Crime.
 Both petty and violent crime are relatively common in Belize, and visitors are advised to avoid traveling alone.
 There’s a higher risk of gang-related violence in the southern regions, while petty theft may occur around the tourist areas of San Pedro, Caye Caulker, Placencia and San Ignacio Corozal.